Chadtech/id/README.md

 Now with `Id x`, it is impossible (again) to mix up a `Id User` with a `Id Cat`.
 They have different types.
 And the compiler will point out if you try and use a `Id User` where only a `Id Cat` works.

-Admittedly, there is a draw back with this approach.
+# Okay there is one drawback

 The following code is not possible due to a circular definition of `User`.

 ```elm
 type alias User =
     { id : Id User }
 ```

-An easy work around is to do..
+Easy work arounds include..

 ```elm
 type UserId